-Cutting through the bullshit and getting straight to the point, a self-proclaimed local entrepreneur is sending khaali katoras to venture capitalists as his sales pitch.
+Cutting through the bullshit and getting straight to the point, a self-proclaimed local entrepreneur is sending khaali katoras (empty bowls) to venture capitalists as his sales pitch.

 “You can wear a suit and a tie, take the investor to a nice restaurant, whisper sweet nothings in his ear, hoping maybe the guy will let you go to the third base.”

 He said further: “I have tried all of this, lekin aajkal bahot nakhre ho gaye hain saalon ke (but these idiots throw many tantrums these days).
 At the end of the day, there is no definitive proof that an idea will see the returns or not.
 That is why I have stopped trying to convince them.
 I know my idea is great and I just need money.
 Hence, I am now sending empty katoras to venture capitalists.”

 He added: “Bhai trust karo aur bhiksha de do.
 (Dude, trust me and pay up.)
 I think it is a bold move and conveys the type of person I am.”